PATIENT BILL OF RIGHTS

 - Be free from any mental or physical abuse including exploitation and use of restraints, unless authorized by a provider for a limited period of time to protect you or others from injury.
 Drugs and other medications shall not be used to discipline patients, or for convenience of the health center’s personnel.

 - Confidential treatment of your information.
-Obtain a copy of your records, request a change to your record, or have confidential records release only with your written consent unless the information is needed for legally authorized purposes, and receive a list of disclosures upon written request.
+Obtain a copy of your records, request a change to your record, or have confidential records released only with your written consent unless the information is needed for legally authorized purposes, and receive a list of disclosures upon written request.

 - Request restrictions on certain uses and disclosures of your Protected Heath Information (PHI).
 “Zufall Health is not required to agree to your requested restriction except for certain uses and disclosures to health plans.”
 (See Zufall rights below).

-- Request a copy of the Notice of Privacy Practices.
+- Request a copy of the Notice of privacy Practices.

 - Be treated with courtesy, consideration, compassion, dignity, and respect for your privacy, including, but not limited to, auditory and visual privacy.